-- 1. If not the event / activity coordinator (i.e.: BCNU Campaign Bus applicant), assists that individual with process, including ensuring that Regional funds are available for any food to be distributed, and - 2.
-Requests Staff according to Policy 6.0.9 Assignment of New Projects and Extra Work.
+- 1. If not the event or activity coordinator (i.e. BCNU Campaign Vehicle applicant), assists that individual with process, including ensuring that Regional funds are available for any food to be distributed. - 2.
+Requests Staff pursuant to Policy 6.0.9 Assignment of New Projects and Extra Work.